glue-viz/glue/doc/gui_guide/3d_viewers.rst

 3D Isosurface Viewer
 --------------------

+A 3D isosurface viewer is in development.
 This viewer is still highly experimental and currently very slow for displaying isosurfaces.
 In addition, it is only able to show a single isosurface level.
 We do not recommend using it at this time, and have disabled it by default.
 If you are interested in trying it out, see the `README.md
 <https://github.com/glue-viz/glue-vispy-viewers/blob/master/README.md>`_ file in
 the glue-vispy-viewers repository.